Skip to main content

 1. To upload the assignment template, select Upload PDF or drag the PDF file onto the page.

-2. To preview the uploaded assignment, use the page navigator and make sure every page is there and the template uploaded correctly.
+2. To preview the uploaded assignment, use the page navigator and ensure every page is there and the template is uploaded correctly.

 3. To delete the template and no longer use it for the assignment, select Delete Template.